 About the entities you can examine

 The Activity tab displays information on different entities.
 This section provides an overview of all entities, their meaning, and their views.

-See "The Precise for DB2 Time Model" on page 12.
+See The Precise for DB2 Time Model.

 The following entities can be examined in the Activity tab: